Years ago, when I was low on cash during the holiday season, this is the song I would sing.

 Check out this detailed guide on how to recycle Christmas wrapping paper.

 Once Christmas is over, clearance sales start on all Christmas related supplies and decorations.

 This is a perfect time to buy wrapping paper and other decorations you need.

-Just make sure to make a list of the things you need so you don’t overspend.
+Just make sure to make a note of the things you need so you don’t overspend.

 Christmas On A Budget Tips

-As important as the Christmas tips are that I outlined above, you still need to know some general tips when you are out and about shopping.
+As important as the Christmas tips are that I outlined above, you still need to know some general tips when you are out shopping.